fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

-Unusual results like this one may indicate a modeling mistake that either causes unphysical behavior or the excitation of theoretical but unrealistic physical effects.
+Unusual results like this one may indicate a modeling mistake that either causes unphysical behavior or the excitation of theoretical but theoretically-possible but unrealistic effects.
 Alternatively, it may reveal actual physics rarely discussed in circuit textbooks, so it can be “new” to us.

 Experiment
 """""""""""

-Thus, this result calls for a validation.
-To test the validity of this simulation result empirically, the author of this tutorial performed an experiment using a self-built parallel-plate waveguide test fixture, made of two brass plates with a thickness of 0.5 mm.
-Two SMA coax connectors are installed on both sides.
+Thus, this result requires validation.
+To test the validity of this simulation result empirically, the author of this tutorial performed an experiment using a self-built parallel-plate waveguide test fixture.
+The fixture is
+made of two brass plates with a thickness of 0.5 mm.
+Two SMA coax connectors are mounted on the left and right edges.
 Conveniently, these special connectors have lengthened inner conductors (meant for connections to air lines).
-The connectors are screwed onto the upper plate, while their inner conductors touches the lower plate below.
+The connectors are screwed onto the upper plate, while their inner conductors touch the lower plate below.
-The plates are held to position using Nylon screws at four corners, with a spacing of 16 mm.
+The plates are held in position using Nylon screws at four corners, with a spacing of 16 mm.

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/experiment-fixture.svg